 The unit may respond and file supplemental materials pertinent to the facts and conclusions found in the team report.
-The Program Rejoinder must be submitted to the document warehouse within 45 days of the date the unit receives the team report.
+The Program Rejoinder must be submitted to the document warehouse within 45 days of the date the unit receives the initial team report.
+A program is expected to respond to each AFI in the initial program review team report.
 The purpose of the rejoinder is to clarify information presented in the team report and to correct any factual errors in the report.
 If the judgments of the team members are being contested by the unit, the rejoinder must indicate the grounds for such a stand and the available documentation to support them.
 This information should be summarized, cited, and included as attachments.
 The original program report is not to be resubmitted.

 The rejoinder should be concise and complete.
 The rejoinder should respond only to areas for improvement cited in the team report.
 If the unit agrees that a cited area for improvement is correct, the rejoinder should acknowledge this fact.
-Progress on cited areas for improvement (which remain in the final report) will be addressed by the unit in the Annual Report.
+Progress on cited areas for improvement which remain in the final report will be addressed by the unit in the Annual Report.